aawgit/shelly/README.md

 Shelly us a simple command line tool which can convert natural language instructions to Linux shell commands and execute them.
 It uses a LLM in the back end and currently supports LLAMA on [Groq](https://console.groq.com/keys).

 ## Example usage
+`$ shelly
+"Welcome to Shelly!
+Type your commands below (type 'exit' to quit):"
-`$ shelly "Commit the current version of this repo and push to the main branch.
+">> "Commit the current version of this repo and push to the main branch.
 Use an appropriate message"`

 ## Setup
  - Clone the repo